Section (military unit): Danish Army

-In the Danish Army, the section consists of two squads, usually commanded by a Sergeant First Class.
 Sections are usually highly specialized support units providing heavy weapons support, EOD support etc.

 Finnish Army

-A Finnish infantry section or ryhmä consists of one section commander or ryhmänjohtaja, one section 2IC or ryhmänvarajohtaja, and six or seven other soldiers.

-The standard section organisation, a "half-section" (puoliryhmä) model, is as follows:
+A Finnish infantry section or ryhmä consists of one section commander or ryhmänjohtaja, one section 2IC or ryhmänvarajohtaja, and 6-8 other soldiers.
+Depending on the number of servicemen in a section, different combat formation models may be used. А "half-section" (puoliryhmä) model for 7 servicemen in a section is as follows: